Code-Institute-Submissions/Web_Syntax/readme.md

 To ensure the correct information is being conveyed to the search engine and to make the website more SEO friendly, several specific meta tags were added.

 ## *4.2 Semantic HTML*
+The use of semantic HTML was deemed critical from the outset.
+This was to provide assistive technology with functionality and easy access to page content.
+It also ensured that search engines could index the content efficiently and in turn provide an improved SEO ranking.
+The content of the website was Initially broken down into primary and secondary content.
+This helped to create an initial document outline and assign a hierarchy for the elements.

+## *4.3 Image sizing*

+# 5. Features

+## *Existing features*
+* Navigation bar at the top of each page that allows users to navigate through the site.
+* Hyperlinks in the navigation of the website that redirect the user to the appropriate page of information.
+* Social media links that redirect the user to the company’s social media site pages.
+* Contact form that allows the user to fill out their personal contact details and send a query.
+* The site uses Google Maps API for directions to the business.
+(It’s a Google Maps developer version so the user will not have full use of the service)